FigureTechnologies/asset-classification-smart-contract/README.md

 they can always be added by using the `UpdateAccessRoutes` execution route.
 Note: Access routes can specify a `name` parameter, as well, to indicate the reason for the route, but this is entirely optional.

+__Emitted Attributes__:
+* `asset_event_type`: This value will always be populated as `onboard_asset`.
+* `asset_type`: This value will correspond to the value of the `asset_type` parameter passed into the request.
+* `asset_scope_address`: This value will be the bech32 address of the scope used during onboarding.
+* `asset_verifier_address`: This value will be the bech32 address included in the `verifier_address` parameter of this execution route.
+* `asset_scope_owner_address`: This value will be the bech32 address of the owner of the scope processed in the request.
+As the request will be rejected unless it is made by the scope owner, this address should match the sender of the message as well.

 __Full Request Sample__:
 ```json
 {